Equivariant Coarse (Co-)Homology Theories: Introduction

-Our attempt to alter the definition of coarse homotopies to resolve these inconveniences and transform its appearance to something resembling topological homotopies more closely led to the discovery of the broader and more flexible notion of generalized coarse homotopies.
+Our attempt to alter the definition of coarse homotopies in order to resolve these inconveniences and transform its appearance to something resembling topological homotopies more closely led to the discovery of the broader and more flexible notion of generalized coarse homotopies (cf.~Definition~\ref{def:coarsehomotopy}).
 These are defined not on $X\times\Z$ but on $X\times I$, $I$ an closed interval, equipped with a coarse structure in which all slices $X\times\{t\}$ are coarsely embedded copies of $X$ and the intervals $\{x\}\times I$ can widen arbitrarily outside of bounded subsets.
-Many coarse \mbox{(co-)}homology theories, in particular those arising from topological \mbox{(co-)}homology theories by a coarsification procedure, are invariant under generalized coarse homotopies.
-But there are also cases where only the classical notion of coarse homotopy invariance seems to hold, in particular the very important $\K$-theories of the Roe algebras and the stable Higson coronas.
+Many coarse \mbox{(co-)}homology theories, in particular those arising from topological \mbox{(co-)}homology theories by a coarsification procedure but also the $\K$-theory of the Roe algebra, are invariant under generalized coarse homotopies.

 A nice side-effect of our generalization of coarse homotopies is that it also leads us directly to a meaningful notion of topological actions of locally groups on coarse spaces.
 We give its definition, because we believe that such topological actions might be useful in future research, but immediately afterwards we restrict our attention to discrete groups for the development of our equivariant \mbox{(co-)}homology theories.